 About fetal alcohol spectrum disorder (FASD)

-Drinking alcohol during pregnancy can lead to a range of health and development problems.
-These problems are grouped under a condition called fetal alcohol spectrum disorder (FASD).
+When pregnant women drink alcohol, it can lead to a range of birth defects and health and development problems in babies and children.
+These problems are called fetal alcohol spectrum disorder (FASD).

 Causes of fetal alcohol spectrum disorder (FASD)

-Fetal alcohol spectrum disorder (FASD) is caused by drinking alcohol during pregnancy.
+Fetal alcohol spectrum disorder (FASD) can happen when women drink alcohol during pregnancy.

 Alcohol passes through the placenta and enters the bloodstream of unborn babies.
-This can affect brain development in unborn babies and can have serious, life-long consequences for children’s health and development.
+This can affect brain development in unborn babies.
+It can also have serious, lifelong consequences for health and development.

 There is no ‘safe’ level of drinking while pregnant.
+It’s best not to drink at all.
 Heavy binge-drinking puts unborn babies at most risk of FASD.

 Women who are pregnant, or who could get pregnant, should not drink alcohol.
-Mothers who are breastfeeding should also not drink alcohol.
+Also, mothers who are breastfeeding should not drink alcohol.

 Signs and symptoms of fetal alcohol spectrum disorder (FASD)